zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

-We can also make this app to the next level by separating the reload process from the app logic.
-So everytime the service reloaded, the next call to the service will be responded with newly reloaded services:
+We can further enhance this application by decoupling the reload process from the application logic.
+In doing so, each time the service is reloaded, subsequent calls to the service will be served with the freshly reloaded services:

 ```scala mdoc:compile-only
 import zio._